How do you help patients who show up in the ER 100 times a year?

 "All of these barriers to entry and handoffs don't work for traumatized people," former Coalition CEO Brenner says.
 "They're now having to form new, trusting relationships with multiple different groups of people."

 Streamlining more services under a single organization's roof is one possible solution.
-Evidence of that trend can be seen in the nationwide growth of so-called Certified Community Behavioral Health Clinics, which deliver mental health care, addiction treatment and even some primary care in one place.
+Evidence of that trend can be seen in the nationwide growth of clinics called Certified Community Behavioral Health Clinics, These clinics deliver mental health care, addiction treatment and even some primary care in one place.

 Brenner, who now serves as CEO of the Jewish Board, a large New York City-based social service agency with a budget of more than $200 million a year, is embracing this integration trend.
 He says his agency is building out four of that newer type of behavioral health clinic, and offering clients housing on top of addiction treatment and mental health care.